phiscu/hma_snow/README.md

 A Python script calculates aggregated SWE time series for the section of the target catchment identified as seasonal snow.

 ## Requirements
+The tool is designed as a command line application and was developed on Ubuntu 22.04.
+To use it on other OS than Linux make sure the following dependencies are installed and the paths match the required syntax.
+For Windows users I recommend the Windows Subsystem for Linux (WSL) which can be installed from the Microsoft store.

 ### Tools
 - **GDAL**